wildec2/java-selenium-framework/README.md

 rendered server side which can be essential for PWA testing.
 Included is a selenium grid setup via docker-compose to allow for remote headless running of tests.
 The build tool is gradle and the testng test automation framework is used for specifying, arranging and running the tests.
+Docker is used to spin up the grid.
+There's also a Jenkins set-up included to get the tests running in a pipeline.

 ## Setup